GAO: US failed to track if arms used against Yemen civilians

 “When you meet MBS, will this serve peace in Yemen?” she asked, to Biden.
 “Absolutely not.”

-Spokespeople for the Saudi Embassy, State Department and Pentagon did not immediately respond to requests for comment on the GAO report.
+Asked Wednesday for comment, the State Department cited steps to minimize casualties, but added that “we recognize there is work to be done.”
+Spokespeople for the Saudi Embassy and the Pentagon did not immediately respond to requests for comment on the GAO report.

 The State Department told the GAO of steps it has taken to comply with Biden's 2021 directive that the U.S. provide only defensive support to Saudi Arabia, as opposed to materiel that would help it fight its war in Yemen.
 That includes the State Department telling Saudi Arabia to use new air-to-air missiles only against cross-border air attacks, and not to hit ground targets, according to the report.